CiscoPSIRT/openVulnAPI/openVulnQuery/README.md

         Examples:
         >> python main.py --cvrf --year 2016 -c
-        >> python main.py --cvrf --severity low -f sir cves vuln_bug_ids -c
+        >> python main.py --cvrf --severity low -f sir cves bug_ids -c
 ```

 ####Developers
 - Update the config.py file with client id and secret
 - Directly interact with query_client.py to query the Open Vuln API
-- query_client.py automatically interacts with advisory_object.py
+- query_client.py returns Advisory Object
-- advisory_object.py creates an object of advisory(s) that can be utilized to parse advisory data
-- advisory_object.py also parses CVRF XML file to get additional fields that are not included in the Open Vuln API
-- advisory_object.py utilizes an Advisory object for Open Vuln API fields and a CVRF and Vulnerability object for XML fields
+- advisory.py module has Advisory object a abstract class which is inherited by CVRF and OVAL data type
+- This abstraction hides the implementation details and the data source used to populate the data type.
+The data members of CVRF and OVAL advisories are populated from API results as well parsing the XML file obtained from the API results.

 ####Disclosures:
 No support for filtering based on --API fields, you can't use --year 2016 and --severity high